nextflow-io/nextflow/docs/process.md

 :::{note}
 When combined with the {ref}`container directive <process-container>`, the `beforeScript` will be executed outside the specified container.
 In other words, the `beforeScript` is always executed in the host environment.
+The exception to this is container-native execution environments such as cloud batch and kubernetes, where `beforeScript` must run inside the container.
 :::

 (process-cache)=